rupertobensi/dotfiles/README.md

 How to deploy this very setup?
 ------------------------------

 I've found GNU Stow to be the easiest program to help with it.
-Simply clone these .dotfiles, cd into .dotfiles and use command:
+Simply git clone this repo , cd into .dotfiles and use command:

 `$ stow .`